This is the best time ever to be a writer.

 If you intend on using the internet to build your brand, it is vital that you take measures to protect yourself online.
 Some writers find that using a VPN (virtual private network) gives them the peace of mind that their internet connection is secure and less easy for hackers to target.
 Want to find out more about the importance of online privacy and security?
 Take a look at these popular vpns.

 So now publishers expect all authors they acquire to be the bedrock of the work’s marketing plans.
 It’s often in the contract: the author must be available, willing to spend time and energy, willing to figure out the skills of self-marketing.

+As an author, your main priority is the writing.
+Not trying to find marketing tactics, such as personalised merchandise created by Promotion Choice.
 And that’s why more authors are asking: If publishers don’t know what they’re doing and rely on the author to sell their own books, why should authors endure the long, frustrating, seemingly impossible job of finding a literary agent and selling your book to a commercial book publisher?

 And more are saying: “Hey I’m tired of running up against brick walls.
 The book business is an impenetrable fortress.
 I can’t get anyone to pay attention to me.
 No one returns my call or answers my query letters.
 Months are passing and I’m getting nowhere.”